NATIONWIDE FEDERAL CRIMINAL DEFENSE (833) 594-2133

 Withdraw A Guilty Plea In A Federal Case

-Is It Possible To Get My Federal Charges Reduced To Lesser Offense?
+Is It Possible To Get My Federal Charges Reduced To a Lesser Offense?

-It is possible to get federal charges reduced, but that is not the usual case in federal court.
+It is possible to have federal charges reduced, but this is not a typical outcome in federal court.
 Prosecutors file what they believe they can prove.
-However, if it can be determined that there are lesser charges that are more applicable to a particular defendant, or if the defendant were to cooperate with the government and the government decides to give them the ability to plead the lesser charges, it is possible.
+However, if it can be determined that there are lesser charges more applicable to a particular defendant, or if the defendant cooperates with the government and the government decides to offer them the opportunity to plead to the lesser charges, it is possible.

 The prosecutor will be in a stronger position to convince the judge to give a lower sentence in a federal case because they believe the defendant deserves it due to their cooperation in the case.
-This potential for a lower sentence can provide hope to the defendant, especially if they have been cooperative.
+This potential for a lower sentence can provide hope to the defendant, especially if they have been cooperative and forthcoming, making them feel optimistic about their situation.

-When someone is arrested and charged with a federal crime, there are limited ways to resolve the case.
-The conviction rate for federal cases across the United States is pretty high, underscoring the seriousness of the situation.
-There has to be some sort of mechanism for resolving these cases.
+When someone is arrested and charged with a federal crime, there are limited options for resolving the case.
+The conviction rate for federal cases across the United States is relatively high, underscoring the seriousness of the situation and the need for a mechanism to resolve these cases.
+This information will help the audience understand the gravity of their situation and the importance of comprehending the process.

 If it is better than 90 percent of people plead guilty instead of taking cases to trial, then the best solution the prosecutors have devised is to offer an agreement to settle the case.

 The defense could plead open to the judge and not enter into a plea agreement with the government.
 'Pleading open to the judge' means the defense leaves the sentencing decision entirely to the judge's discretion.
 Then, the judge would ultimately be responsible for the sentencing.
-The government will usually offer the initial plea agreement but it doesn't have to go down that way.
-Their plea agreement does not have to be accepted by the defense, and the defense can counter their plea agreement.
+The government will usually offer the initial plea agreement, but it doesn't have to go down that way.
+Their plea agreement does not have to be accepted by the defense, and the defense can counter it.

 About the Author